Nicky Lopez Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the seventh-ranked team ERA across all MLB pitching staffs (3.87).
+- The Guardians have the sixth-ranked team ERA across all MLB pitching staffs (3.84).

-- Guardians pitchers combine to surrender the fifth-fewest home runs in baseball (89 total, one per game).
+- The Guardians surrender the fourth-fewest home runs in baseball (89 total, one per game).

-- The right-hander last appeared on Saturday against the Chicago Cubs, when he tossed 5 2/3 scoreless innings while giving up three hits.
+- The right-hander last appeared on Sunday against the Chicago Cubs, when he tossed six innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.